kuldeepJadhav/steroids/_posts/debugging/2013-05-27-best-practices.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/2-tooling/contents/59-debugging-best-practices).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/tooling/cli/debugging/best-practices/).